TABLE OF CONTENTS

 Magrish was a lawyer who served on the War Production Board and in multiple Cincinnati law firms.
 There is material relating to legal cases in both the correspondence and personal series.
 There is also correspondence relating to the Magrishs's involvement in various Jewish organizations including the Hebrew Union College Board of Governors, Isaac Wise Temple, National Federation of Temple Brotherhoods and the Jewish Federation.
 There is one scrapbook (X-136) detailing the 1958 Jewish Welfare Fund campaign through correspondence, newsclippings and photographs.

 This collection contains an extensive series of scrapbooks and photographs relating to the Magrish and Krohn families at the turn of the century.
-Photographs and memorobilia chronicle Edith's life from girlhood in Cincinnati, to Vassar in the teens, to Europe in the twenties, and trips as late as the early 1960s with grandchildren.
+Photographs and memorabilia chronicle Edith's life from girlhood in Cincinnati, to Vassar in the teens, to Europe in the twenties, and trips as late as the early 1960s with grandchildren.
 Edith's parents Irwin and Cora Fechheimer Krohn were prominent Cincinnati residents.
 Additional photographs have been donated to the American Jewish Archives as a part of the Jews of Cincinnati Collection (MSS Collection No. 676).

-The Edith Magrish series also contains a selections of writings from her literary clubs, a party planning book, obituaries, and other newsclippings about activities such as the Craft Club for the Handicapped.
+The Edith Magrish series also contains a selection of writings from her literary clubs, a party planning book, obituaries, and other newsclippings about activities such as the Craft Club for the Handicapped.
 There are a number of materials relating to her 1930 wedding including shower poems, telegrams and a trousseau book.
 There is also a trousseau/gift book and wedding book from her parents' wedding in 1898.

 The papers span the dates 1888-1992.